lusterane/UTD_Parking/README.md

 # UTD_Parking
 Finds available parking for UTD students

+Special thanks to my incredible colleages to help make this project happen: Jin Liu and Richard Li

+## What it does?
+Assists in finding parking information at The University of Texas at Dallas.

+## What's Inside?
 Contains web crawler and lambda function as part of implementation for Alexa Skill.
 Indexes information from UTD Auxilliary Services Real-Time parking information.

-## Thank you!
-Special thanks to my incredible colleages to help make this project happen: Jin Liu and Richard Lin
+## How to Use
+Activate on any Amazon Alexa device and say "Open Parking Assist".
+From there, our Alexa Skill will activate and you just follow the instructions from there.

 ## Dependencies